felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 my extended probation, partly to prove to myself that I could accomplish something for once.

-And I am  happy to report that I did (!!), thanks in no small  part to a neat little trick that  I am  about to show you:
+And I am  happy to report that I did (:tada:), thanks in no small  part to a neat little trick that  I am  about to show you:

 {{< figure src="/img/finished-devops-handbook.jpg" position="center" caption="DONE!" >}}

 Can you  spot it?
 The little detail that allowed me to read the book?

 Look at the spine.
 Do you notice how curved it is?
 Isn't that simply wonderful?
-It reminds me of  skid marks on a  race track.
+It reminds me of a well-loved punching bag.

 I guess I must explain.
 See, I have developed a very recent fondness for curved spines (at least, on books).
 I used to think having a book with a curved spine meant you weren't taking care of your stuff.
-As if it was folded due to negligence, from   being dropped and thrown around regularly.
+I saw curved spines as if it was folded due to negligence, from   being dropped and thrown around regularly.
 Today, I realize there are good folds, and there are bad folds.
 A bad fold is the kind of fold I described above: actual damage.
 The picture above is an example of a good fold: it is evidence left by someone who really put their energy into extracting everything there was to learn from a specific book.
 It's a subtle difference, but it means a lot!

 For example, if someone was standing in a gym next to their punching bag, you would probably understand that whatever damage the bag exhibits went directly into making that person stronger.
-A person holding a folded book is pretty much the same thing.
+If you had to win a fight, you'd probably pick the boxer who has a seemingly unused punching bag in their gym.

+Now look at the books in your library (if you have some!).
+What does this say about your learning habits?

+{{< figure src="/img/punching-bags.png" position="center" caption="" >}}

-## Book Suplex  - Opening Pandora's Box
+## Opening Pandora's Box

-It was my current manager (and mentor!)
+It was my then manager (and mentor!)
 Mathieu Frenette who showed me a "tool" that I would be using for the rest of my life.
 It is a way of holding books that reminds us that **our goal is to learn**.
 I call it the book suplex, but I also give it other fun names like the inverse fold, or the broken spine grab.
 Here is what it looks like: